wordofwarning/wordofwarning.org/current/2015-springsummer/bailey/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
 With no interval, the show lasts approximately 75mins.
 Age advisory: 16+
+English spoken word and loud music.

 ####Q&A
 On Tuesday 5 May, following a short break, there will be a post-show talk.